College Council is the governing body of Royal Holloway and is responsible for overall strategy and policy-making.

 - ensuring that policies and processes are in place to achieve our desired outcomes and are properly executed

-Council members have a Statement of Primary Responsibilities and must carry out the duties set out here.
-The College Council has also adopted the Higher Education Code of Governance and Statement of Primary Responsibilities drawn up by the Committee of University Chairs (CUC).
+Council has adopted the Higher Education Code of Governance and Statement of Primary Responsibilities drawn up by the Committee of University Chairs (CUC).

 There are 25 Council members.
 Membership consists of:

-- the Council Chair, Stephen Cox, Commander of the Royal Victorian Order (CVO)
+- Council Chair, Stephen Cox, Commander of the Royal Victorian Order (CVO)

-- the Principal, Professor Paul Layzell, and President of the Students’ Union.
-They are are ex-officio members
+- the Principal, Paul Layzell, and President of the Students’ Union (ex officio members)

-- 16 independent members.
-These are appointed for an initial term of five years
+- 16 independent members, appointed for an initial term of five years

 - three members elected by non-academic staff